SKIP AHEAD TO

 If you don’t want students using AI in your course, it can be tempting to revert to analog forms of assessment.
 However, relying on handwritten exams, in-class writing, or oral presentations can raise equity concerns (Ceres, 2023):

 Prioritizing student success means creating an environment where everyone has an equitable opportunity to demonstrate their capabilities.
-Ultimately, incorporating a mix of assessment approaches into your course is the best way to maximize equity and inclusion (Centre for Teaching and Learning, n.d.; Eberly Center, n.d.).
+Ultimately, using a mix of assessment approaches in your course is the best way to maximize equity and inclusion (Centre for Teaching and Learning, n.d.; Eberly Center, n.d.).

 Conclusion